ABDULSABOOR1995/Optimization-of-Healthcare-Network-Facility-Staff/README.md

 # Coded Solution of Given Problem
-## 1. Data Gathering:
+### 1. Data Gathering:
-First of all we collect data from <b>Washington Demographics</b> and make its dataframe.
+First of all we collect data from <b>"Washington Demographics"</b> and make its dataframe. sc#46

+### 2. Data Understanding:
+Then we start understanding data by applying basic pandas statistical methods on the above data frame.
+47
+48
+### 3. Data Cleaning:
+Now we prepare data for analysis by removing unnecessary columns that exists in above table(data frame) and changing dtype of columns from object to int32.
+49
+50

+### 4. Data Manipulation:
+After that, we 'll manipulate or prepare data in the format that is suitable for finding solution of the problem.

+51
+52

+### 5- Optimization:
+After data preparation or manipulation we'll code the solution of given problem.
+53
+54
+55
+56

+### 6-  Visualizing Distances Using Folium Map:

+After finding the distances from each area to other area, we'll visualize them on folium map.
+57
+58
+59
+60
+61
+62